 After application of the Morphe Continuous Setting Spray, you’ll notice that there isn’t a greasy film on your face.
 It doesn’t make your face too dewy, but it does make it look radiant.
 The product doesn’t feel heavy on your face.
 You can barely tell that you’re wearing it.

-If you have yet to jump on the Morphe train, it’s a brand that is worth checking out.
+If you have yet to jump on the Morphe train, it’s a brand worth checking out.
 Not only are the products great, but they are affordable.
 You can pick up a bottle of this setting spray for under $20.
 You’ll find that everything from their eyeshadow pallets to their settings sprays is affordable.
 They are also available in minis if you want to try them before committing to a full-size bottle.

 Did Not Hold My Eyeliner In Place

-It does have a perfume like smell to it.
+It does have a perfume-like smell to it.
 I appreciated it and enjoyed it.
 However, that might not be for you.
 Consider whether this would bother you before using this setting spray.

 Chance Of Allergic Reaction

 If you’re concerned about this, you should do a test spot on your face so that you won’t have hives and acne all over your face.
-You should also double check the Morphe website for a complete list of ingredients.
+You should also double-check the Morphe website for a complete list of ingredients.

 Is Morphe continuous setting mist waterproof?